 An Interview with Victoria Bynum on The Free State of Jones Victoria Bynum recently visited Southern Miss to kick off the 2016-2017 University Forum with a talk on her book The […]

 I'm a historian of the nineteenth century South who taught U. S. history at Texas State University, San Marcos, for almost 25 years.
 My research interests center on people who lived outside the law--not necessarily "outlaws" as we might imagine them, but outside the law nonetheless.
-The southern Civil War home front, including Unionists and other men and women who fought against the Confederacy, mixed race communities, and racial identity are my special interests.
+The South's Civil War home front, including Unionists and other men and women who fought against the Confederacy, mixed race communities, and the history of racial identity are my special interests.